wbabik/Practical_computing/Class_4/Class_4.md

 ## Standard input, output, redirection and pipe

-Each program that you run in the terminal takes input data, analyzes it and returns its result and possibly an error message.
+Each program that you run in the terminal takes input data, analyses it and returns its result and possibly an error message.
 To put it in other words, each program has three **data streams**.
 These streams have their names and numbers:

 ![stdin](Stdinout.png)